 The establishment of NICM follows the 2003 recommendation by the Expert Committee on Complementary Medicines in the Australian Health System that the government has a social responsibility to fund complementary medicine research given the high community use of complementary medicines and therapies.

-NICM was originally established with bi-partisan support from the Federal and NSW Governments in 2007.
-Hosted by Western Sydney University, NICM provides leadership and support for strategically directed research into complementary medicine and helps translate evidence into clinical practice and relevant policy to benefit the health of all Australians.
+Established with bi-partisan support from the federal and NSW state governments in 2007, NICM provides leadership and support for strategically directed research into complementary medicine and helps translate evidence into clinical practice and relevant policy to benefit the health of all Australians.